jeffrey-ch/PhysioNetECGLDA/README.md

 ---

-If you want to ignore the signal processing steps and just directly view the LDA associated with our data:
+**If you want to ignore the signal processing steps and just directly view the LDA associated with our data:**

 (1) Download the signal.dat file.
 Contains a table of all relevant variables after parsing through the ECG data.

-(2) Run lines 238-316, ignore all previous lines of code.
+(2) Run lines 238-316 of the MainCode.mlx, ignore all previous lines of code.

 # File Description